 Please see the image below for the latest update on where we are regarding the vaccination of all the cohort groups.

-Please note, the data in this image is from ALL the vaccine sites, not just our local practices.
+Please note, the data in this image is inclusive of all the eligable patients from our local four practies (Blackthorn Health Centre, Bursledon Surgery, Hedge End Medical Centre and West End Surgery).
+It also includes those patients vaccinated from ALL the vaccine sites, not just our local vaccine site.

 When will I be vaccinated?